simonprickett/simonprickett.github.io/_posts/2020-07-26-lets-make-an-arduino-memory-game.md

 * TODO software intro, debouncer library summary (check other articles)
 * TODO where does tone come from?
 * TODO overall description of the attract phase and the game phase
-* TODO use `currentDelay` to make game go faster as they get further, and reset at "win"
-* TODO remove count and replace with time using Arduino `millis` function (https://www.arduino.cc/reference/en/language/functions/time/millis/)
-* TODO prevent overflow at line 145
 * TODO update gist below with any code changes...
 * TODO note we didn't build a win scenario as we're assuming nobody will ever win, maybe just reset to 1?